andronescumihai/AI-Agentic-Business-Orchestrator/README.md

 </div>

----

 ## 📖 Overview

-This project implements an **autonomous AI orchestrator** for a business built around appointments, modeled here as a dental clinic.
+This project implements an **autonomous AI orchestrator** for a business built around appointments — modeled here as a dental clinic.
 Instead of a single chatbot answering everything, the system is split into specialized agents (email/communication, booking, finance) coordinated by a **LangGraph** state machine, each backed by **Claude** (Anthropic API) for reasoning and **Supabase (Postgres)** for persistence.

-The core design principle: **AI decides, code verifies.** No critical action, like confirming an appointment slot, is ever taken purely on the model's word.
+The core design principle: **AI decides, code verifies.** No critical action — like confirming an appointment slot — is ever taken purely on the model's word.
 Every consequential write is validated against the database first.
 Where the model is uncertain, the system escalates to a human (the clinic owner) instead of guessing.

 > **Domain:** A dental clinic with three access tiers — owner, doctor, client —
 > each with a distinct, database-enforced view of the same data: appointments,
 > notes, and financials.

----

 ## ✨ Key Features